tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_1|

-Tahoma interface is organized into rooms, also known as workspaces: each room is a different collection of windows which are laid out at specific positions on the screen.
+The Tahoma2D interface is organized into rooms, also known as workspaces: each room is a different collection of windows which are laid out at specific positions on the screen.

 .. _editing_rooms: